MarcoIeni/rusty-days-2020/README.md

 given radius and angle, pointed towards the direction they are moving

 **Other Cells**: their field of view is a circle centered on them with a give radius

+## Inital state

+The inital state and all the properties of the simulation can be modified inside [config.json](/config.json)

 # Hackaton rules